ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 ## Play to Rust's Strengths

-One thing you *can* do is play to Rust's strengths by taking into account how Rust has evolved over time as adoption increased in various application domains.
+One thing you *can* do is concentrate on application domains with the most Rust adoption.
 Here is the glossy brochure version: [https://www.rust-lang.org/what](https://www.rust-lang.org/what)

 **Command Line Tools**
 Some of the earliest applications written in Rust were command line tools which I think is a reflection of Rust adoption by hobbyists. `ripgrep` is a fairly well known product of this era and it's pretty easy to find others.
 For example, this list is a start: [Rust Command Line Utilities](https://github.com/sts10/rust-command-line-utilities).